 The vessel owner shall provide and replace, as needed, all gear and associated equipment necessary for commercial longline fishing.
-At least 6 skates of conventional fixed-hook gear, and 3 sets of branchline gear as specified below must be prepared before the charter begins.
+If fishing the July/August window, at least 24 skates of conventional fixed-hook gear, and 8 skates of blank groundline as specified below must be prepared before the charter begins.
+If fishing the September window, at least 16 skates of conventional fixed-hook gear, and 8 skates of blank groundline as specified below must be prepared before the charter begins.